jaredly/j2/Roadmap.md

 	- and .test
 	- seems like "listing" all of them at once makes sense? but why would I do things that make sense lol

-- [ ] can we do wavy underlines as well?

 - [x] so there's something ... that I need to change about writing & loading aliases